DIY Flocked Mini Christmas Trees

 Love your trees.
 Any suggestions for making trees out of branches from a tree?

-JoEllyn Martin said:
+2. JoEllyn Martin wrote:

 Absolutely adorable!
 Thanks for sharing.